aniketkumar7/Travel-Website/README.md

-# travelwebsite
+# TravelWebsite
-This contains the source code of how to bulid travel website
+This contains the source code of how to bulid travel website using HTML and CSS.